bergesinstitute/graf-method/book-3-unit-4.md

 *Yo como muchísimo.* (I really eat a lot.)

 > No podemos usar todos los sufijos con todas las palabras.
 A veces podemos, a veces no. No existe una regla específica.
+We cannot use all suffixes with all words.
+Sometimes we can, sometimes we can't.
+There is no specific rule.

-## Uso de los sufijos con nombres propios
+## Uso de los sufijos con nombres propios (use of suffixes with proper names)

-Es muy común usar los sufijos con los nombres propios para niños o adultos con los que hay un una relación estrecha (close relationship).
+Es muy común usar los sufijos con los nombres propios para niños o adultos con los que hay un una relación estrecha.
+It is very common to use suffixes with proper names for children or adults with whom there is a close relationship.

     Laura - Laurita